JensRantil/jensrantil.github.io/content/refreshable-angularjs-service.rst

 .. _AngularJS: http://angularjs.org

 But as with most things, AngularJS has some rough corners.
-Its documentation_ still has a long way to go, altough it has improved since last time I used it over a year ago.
+Its documentation_ still has a long way to go, although it has improved since last time I used it over a year ago.
 Common use cases and "Angular-y" was of doing things is another thing that I also feel is lacking out there.
 I guess it could be considered documentation depending on how you